ujr/swtools/doc/Tools.md

 ```

 If buf0 and buf1 are pointers to the actual buffers,
-the "swap" does not have to copy a line, it simply
+the “swap” does not have to copy a line, it simply
 changes pointers.
-The "emit" after the loop is necessary
+The “emit” after the loop is necessary
 because only upon end-of-input do we know the number of
 occurrences of the last line.

-With the tools so far it we can construct a pipeline to
+With the tools so far we can construct a pipeline to
 create a word frequency list for a document; for example:

 ```sh